hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/039_steps_to_realisation.md

 Strong faith in God and the consequent eagerness to reach Him constitute Shraddha.

-Then comes Samâdhâna, or constant practice, to hold the mind in God.
+Then comes Samādhāna, or constant practice, to hold the mind in God.
 Nothing is done in a day.
 Religion cannot be swallowed in the form of a pill.
 It requires hard and constant practice.
 The mind can be conquered only by slow and steady practice.